-The Ultimate Everest Base Camp Trek has been specially chosen to enable trekkers with a little more time available to complete an impressive circular route that guarantees similar stunning views to those of our Classic Everest trek, and more…
+The Ultimate Everest Base Camp trek takes in the best of the Khumbu and Everest.
+We have chosen this route to enable trekkers with a little more time available to complete an impressive circular route that guarantees similar stunning views to that of our Classic Everest trek, and more…

 If you are shorter on time you could consider the Classic Everest Base Camp Trek.

 Days 1/2 Depart UK and arrive Kathmandu the following evening.
 Transfer to hotel close to the famous bustling, Thamel district of Kathmandu and within easy walking distance of the Monkey temple.

 Day 3 A spectacular short internal flight takes us to the tiny airstrip town of Lukla and the gateway to the Sherpa Kingdom.
 After lunch we walk along the typically stony path that descends from the forested terraces of Lukla right into the Dudh Kosi valley and the brightly painted lodges of Phakding.
 Good views of Kusum Kanguru’s North Face (6367m).
 2 hours walking.

 If the flight is delayed due to poor weather this will become the sightseeing day scheduled for the end of the trip.

 Days 4/5 Into the Sherpa capital and heart of the Khumbu, Namche Bazaar.
 You will now be becoming familiar with local protocol for passing chortens, mani stones, Yaks, spinning prayer wheels etc. and enjoying the hustle and bustle of trekking and everyday life that exists on the ‘Everest Trail’.
 At Monjo we enter Sagarmartha National Park.
 5 to 6 hours walking.